AdrianMartinezCodes/ColonelBlotto/README.md

 and nobody would win castle 10. <br />
 Since player 1 won more castles than player 2, player 1 wins this battle.<br />

+Given N players, each player plays N-1 times.
+The player who wins by the most points wins the round.

 # Motivation
 I want to try and see if an optimal strategy can be found using various distributions